Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 ## News
+May 2025: One paper is accepted to Findings of ACL 2025!
+We propose an emotional contagion graph network inspired by the emotional contagion process in social interaction, which aims to improve emotion cause recognition by leveraging non-verbal information.

 May 2025: One paper is accepted to ICML 2025!
 We adapt Generative Flow Networks (GFlowNets) to LLM multi-step reasoning, which aims to improve the capability of LLMs to find multiple solutions for each problem.

 May 2024: One paper is accepted to ICML 2024!
 We adapt the Energy-based Constrained Decoding with Langevin Dynamics (COLD) to develop the COLD-Attack framework, which unifies and automates the search of adversarial LLM attacks under a variety of control requirements such as fluency, stealthiness, sentiment, and left-right-coherence.